kscharlund/aoc_2022/README.md

 straight up.
 Had to adjust graph representation slightly and handle non-zero source position, but otherwise no problems.
 Thought about Floyd-Warshall, but O(N^3) time is too much. :(

+Then, later in the evening, I realized that the shortest path in an unweighted graph is just a BFS.
+Doh.